nlef/moonraker-telegram-bot/docs/content/ideas-for-macros.md

 ## Head movements for timelapsing

 The timelapse module does a great job at adding a timelapse to every print without any additional overhead.
-However, if you want to optimize your prints towars pretty timelapses, that is also an option.
+However, if you want to optimize your prints towards pretty timelapses, that is also an option.
 Our good friend [CODeRUS](https://github.com/CODeRUS) agreed for us to share his work here.

 The two macros are used to move the toolhead to the side before taking a picture, and return to the print after it is done.
 Here are his macros that you can use to replicate his ideas: